DucNg/DucNg.github.io/content/posts/mpris.md

 ---
-title: "Creating a MPRIS server in Go"
+title: "Creating a MPRIS service (server) in Go"
 date: 2023-03-22T17:48:47+01:00
 ---

 # Why?

-The use case of creating a MPRIS server is basically when you're making a music player and want to broadcast metadata to the system.
+The use case of creating a MPRIS service is basically when you're making a music player and want to broadcast metadata to the system.
 Since I was creating a webradio player in Go, I needed this feature.

-There are a lot of documentation online ([and even lib](https://github.com/leberKleber/go-mpris)) on how to create a MPRIS client to retrieve currently playing metadata but a lot less when it comes to creating an actual server.
-Since creating a MPRIS server is an absolute pain and is poorly documented I thought I might tell my journey of archiving it using the great godbus library.
+There are a lot of documentation online ([and even lib](https://github.com/leberKleber/go-mpris)) on how to create a MPRIS client to retrieve currently playing metadata but a lot less when it comes to creating an actual service.
+Since creating a MPRIS service is an absolute pain and is poorly documented I thought I might tell my journey of archiving it using the great godbus library.

 # What is MPRIS

 MPRIS is a D-Bus interface.
 That's when we need to explain what's a D-Bus interface.
 D-Bus is a protocol to communicate data between applications on Linux.
 It's main usage is on the Linux desktop ecosystem.
 If you need a comparison; if you wanted your web application to communicate with other services you would use an API and communicate with it using HTTP.
-On Linux, if you need your desktop applications to communicate with each others, you might use D-Bus. udev is a good example of thing that works using D-Bus; it allows communication with devices (block devices) in userspace.
+On Linux, if you need your desktop applications to communicate with each others, you might use D-Bus. udev is a good example of thing that works using D-Bus; it allows management of devices (block devices) in userspace.
+It's useful to mount devices without root access or detecting devices hotplugs.

+The exact terminology is that we're actually making a D-Bus client that exposes a D-Bus service and in this case, the service is MPRIS.
+There is only one D-Bus server.

 A common use case is also mine, sharing metadata of currently playing song.
 The music player (Firefox, mpd, mpv, whatever) works as a D-Bus server that exports currently playing song metadata and the desktop environment act as a client that picks up this information to display it in the taskbar for example.